 Local transportation to and from the doctor’s office, grocery store, pharmacy, personal shopping, post office, bank and other local errands.

 Non-Emergency Medical Transportation: The Council provides non-emergency medical transportation in Sabine Parish to all doctor’s offices and medical facilities on a daily basis.
-We also provide the following: MONDAYS – FRIDAYS Local Dialysis TUESDAYS – Shreveport and Leesville WEDNESDAYS – Local errands twice a month THURSDAYS – Shreveport and for Alexandria, there must be three or more trips scheduled also MONDAYS – FRIDAYS Natchitoches.
+We also provide the following: MONDAY-FRIDAY Local Dialysis and Natchitoches.
+TUESDAY-Shreveport and Leesville.
+WEDNESDAY- Alexandria (there must be three or more trips scheduled) and Local errands.
+THURSDAY-Shreveport.
 Although priority is given to clients over the age of sixty, we also transport Medicaid participants to doctors and medical facilities.
 Non-Emergency medical transportation averages 328 trips per month.

 Non-Medical Transportation: The Council provides approximately 300 units of non-medical transportation each month.
 A unit is one person, one ride.
 We have eight shopping routes per month and we provide general transportation to many locations in the parish such as pharmacies, banks, the Post Office, groceries stores and shopping centers.